-Skills Assessment is a tool used to determine academic placement for your English and/or math class during your first semester or studies.
+Skills Assessment is a tool used to determine academic placement for your math class during your first semester or studies.
 Students in most certificate, diploma and advanced diploma programs will need to take the assessment to have the correct course added to their timetable.

 For more information on programs requiring mathematics skills assessment, and to find out how to book your assessment, visit the Test Centre web page.